Locanda Positano Restaurant Review, San Carlos

 Opened – 2011

-Service – Locanda Positano had fair service with the aloof server checking in every so often.
-Pacing was good, as was refills and whatnot.
+Service – Locanda Positano had good service with the aloof server checking in every so often.
+Pacing was fair, as were refills and whatnot.
+In 2017, the service sagged when we had to eat on the right Gusto side.
+The owner is omnipresent and trying to be as warming and inviting as possible.

 Signature Dishes – Pizza, Pasta

-Locanda Positano Menu features a small selection of appetizers along with several pizzas and pastas.
+Locanda Positano Menu features a small selection of appetizers along with a good selection of pizzas and pastas.
+Not a lot of vegetarian options.

 Locanda Positano Picks: